 Interpreting [Interrupting] Youth

-Beginning October 17, 2018 Plug In Institute of Contemporary Art will offer the sixth edition of Interpreting [Interrupting] Youth.
+Beginning Spring 2019, Plug In Institute of Contemporary Art will offer the seventh edition of Interpreting [Interrupting] Youth.
 The central premise of this program is to create a platform for youth to be introduced and exposed to contemporary art, artists, curators and art educators while developing skills related to art education, communications, journalism and videography.
 A second function of the program is to introduce the contemporary art milieu to the perspectives and interpretive modes of Youth.

 Designed for youth ages 16 to 24.
 The program reverses a pre-existing interpretive model used within arts institutions who often produce short videos as educational devices.
 These videos often include interviews with artists or curators, images of artworks and installation shots; they often reference artists’ biographies, previous artworks, and at times, glimpse into artists’ studios.
 These videos are usually presented online or within the gallery or museum in close proximity to the artworks, and tend to place an emphasis on the artist’s and institution’s intention over the experience of the viewer.